maiaburaad/fastify-log-api/README.md

 ---

-# Experiments That Did Not Become the Final Design
+# Experiments and Alternatives

-Not every branch was meant to survive.
+Not every idea tested during development became the central architecture.

-The repository contains isolated experiment/backup branches including:
+The repository history contains isolated experiment and backup branches including:

 ```text
 experiment-async-rollup